 Daniel Perek is the founder and one of the Overseers of a Messianic Peshitta Congregation in The Woodlands, Texas, until recently.
 He now oversees a small, intimate Messianic assembly in Conroe, Tx.
 Daniel spent six years in the U.S. Navy as a Submariner, and has worked for twenty-eight years in SCADA integration.
-He is an ordained Messianic Jewish Rabbi (but prefers not to be called such, in accordance with Matt 23:8), holds a BA in Bible, and holds an MA in History from Sam Houston State University.
-He is the descendant of Ashkenazi Jews on both his father’s and mother’s sides, and is proud to have learned of that heritage, after he became a Messianic believer some thirty years ago.
+He was ordained as a Messianic Jewish Rabbi some years ago, but prefers not to be called such, in accordance with Matt 23:8; he earned a BA in Bible, and an MA in History from Sam Houston State University.
+He is the descendant of Ashkenazi Jews on both his father’s and mother’s sides, and is proud to have learned of that heritage after he became a Messianic believer some thirty years ago.
 He currently works full time as a Systems Integrator in The Woodlands, Tx.